pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/develop-application/develop-application.md

 ...
 ```

-6. In the console you will now see the INFO log line about this call:
+6. In the Cloud Shell, you will now see the INFO log line about this call:

 ```bash
 INFO me.buzz.mp.quickstart.GreetHelpResource Thread[helidon-4,5,server]: Help requested!